 IEEE Long Island Section & Region 1 Awards

-The Long Island Section of the IEEE issues six awards annually to recognize outstanding individuals that have made significant contributions to the engineering profession.
+The Long Island Section of the IEEE issues up to nine awards annually to recognize outstanding individuals that have made significant contributions to the engineering profession.
 The Region 1 Awards Program recognizes professional/technical excellence and major accomplishments and contributions made by Region 1 IEEE members.

 Jesse Taub